 - Then turn down the heat to medium and add the remaining butter.
-When melted, add the minced garlic directly into butter and let them combine for about 2 minutes.
+When melted, add the minced garlic directly into butter and combine for about 2 minutes.

 - Dice the chicken (when sufficiently cooled down to handle).

-- If using fresh pasta, this is about the time to cook it at dente (usually about 3-4 minutes).
-Also in this case reserve 60ml / ¼ cup of pasta water before draining and return to the pan.
+- If using fresh pasta, this is about the time to cook it al dente (usually about 3-4 minutes).
+Also, in this case, reserve 60ml / ¼ cup of pasta water before draining and return to the pan.

 - Stir in the reserved pasta water and continue to simmer for an additional 2 minutes before adding the grated parmesan cheese.
 Continue to stir frequently for about 2 minutes as you will see the sauce thicken a bit.